tianshengs/tianshengs.github.io/ModelErrorPropagation.md

-# Global Digital Elevation Models, model error propagation and uncertainty
+# Global Digital Elevation Models, Model Error Propagation and Uncertainty
 This is a continuation of the [Kilimanjaro project](globalDigitalElevation.md).
 For the Kilimanjaro project, I showed the steps needed to model hydrology and channel networks of the Mt.Kilimanjaro in northern Tanzania in SAGA using SRTM data.